Iowa parents allegedly drowned baby in bathtub just after birth, affidavit says - NewsBreak

 During a statement on Dec.
 7, the charging document said Thoma told police he and Blaha were afraid their 2-year-old son would be taken away if law enforcement got involved and learned the newborn baby had methamphetamine in her system.

 After the baby had died, Blaha told the detective Thoma removed the child’s body and placed it in a plastic storage container, wrapped her in multiple plastic bags, and then into a black backpack.
-Thoma said he left their apartment with the backpack and returned later.Brittney Griner freed from Russia in prisoner exchange
+Thoma said he left their apartment with the backpack and returned later.Missing 17-year-old from Bakersfield located in San Luis Obispo County waters: sheriff

 Text messages between Blaha and Thoma showed Thoma initially disposed of the baby’s body in a wooded area near the Kenyon Road Bridge.
 A search of that area by law enforcement did not reveal the child’s remains.